VysotskiVadim/VysotskiVadim.blog/_drafts/2023-05-05-pragmatic-programmer-book.markdown

 The book covers many aspects of programming, and I'm certain that every developer finds their pieces of a puzzle that are relevant to their problems and experience.

+### Takeaways

+Good enough software today is better than perfect software tomorrow.

+Investing in knowledge like investing in finance

+Every principle is about easier to change

+Decoupling

+Estimation unit represents certancy

+Estimate with a range of scenarios

+Don't be scare to throw prototype away

+Inheritance tax

+Software is like gardening, not building

+TDD won't help if you don't have destination in your head

+Property based tests often surprise you

+Buy auth providers, they

+Perfection is when it's nothing to take away

+Help people understand what they want in a feed back loop: explain consequences, edge cases, show mockups, prototypes.
+Try to be a customer to realize what it feels like

+Clients don't read detailed specifications, it's for developers to explain what they are doing.

+Requirements are need, not a design, not a user interface.

+Identity real, not imaginative constraints.
+Find a bigger box.
+Example with a trojan horse.

+Team structure dictates the way code looks like.

+Build the code, not your ego.
+Try to understand others viewpoint, difference isn't wrong.

+The goal it's using a technique, the goal is to deliver good software.

+A bug free system that answers wrong question isn't useful.

+Delight your user.
+Ask how to understand success of the project Sometimes requirements are Guesses.

+Be a problem solver